 Hatfield Township Police Department employs 29 full-time Police Officers and three non-sworn civilian staff members, who provide police service to both Hatfield Township and Hatfield Borough.
 The police department serves a total population of over 20,000 residents and covers approximately eleven square miles.

 The Hatfield Township Police Department is comprised of three Divisions; the Administrative Division, Patrol Division, and Investigative Division.
-The Command Staff consists of Chief William Tierney, Lieutenant Jane Robertson, Lieutenant John Ciarlello, Sergeant Jeff Boyd, Sergeant Scott Woodford, and Detective Sergeant Richard Hoffner.
+The Command Staff consists of Chief William Tierney, Lieutenant Jane Robertson, Lieutenant John Ciarlello, Sergeant Jeff Boyd, Sergeant Christopher Graham, and Detective Sergeant Richard Hoffner.

 The Administrative Division is managed by the Chief and is comprised of Lieutenant Jane Robertson, Lieutenant John Ciarlello, an Executive Assistant, a civilian Evidence Technician, a part-time Data Entry Clerk, and Crossing Guards.
 The Administrative Division is responsible for the internal functions of the police department, accreditation management, and supervising the civilian staff.